Skip to main content

 Additional support for learning

-We have four teaching assistants who are trained to deliver interventions such as BKSB, IDL, Scholastic, Lego therapy, Anger Management etc. We work closely with external agencies to provide support for pupils with SEND including:
+We have qualified members of the SEND Team who are trained to deliver a variety interventions such as; Lego therapy, Anger Management, Wellbeing, ELSA, Home Safari etc. We work closely with external agencies to provide support for pupils with SEND including:

 • ISS and Educational Psychologist